 Linear Algebra - Foundations to Frontiers by Myers and van de Geijn.
 An edX course from University of Texas at Austin, programming in Python.

-Besides these classes, there are at least two about natural language processing and even more about statistics and programming.
+Besides these classes, there are many more about statistics, computer vision, natural language processing and whatnot.
 One example is Computing for Data Analysis by Roger Peng, a very good introduction to R programming language.
 Another - Data Analysis by Jeff Leek - quite relevant.
 These guys from Johns Hopkins University will be responsible for Coursera’s Data Science specialization track, consisting of nine 4-week courses.

 A revolution in higher education is underway, so take your part.
 Be sure to browse Udacity courses, they are generally easier to digest than Coursera’s.
 This site will help you to keep tabs on all classes: www.class-central.com.

 The MOOCs mentioned above feature some degree of interactivity, including homework and forums.
 Here are a few non-interactive resources, mainly course video lectures:

 Machine Learning by Pedro Domingos.
 A Coursera class, but currently only a preview is available.
 The course has an interesting and pretty comprehensive choice of topics and the content is good, even though video quality is not quite up to par with other courses.